 - The recently completed Folsom Dam Auxiliary Spillway, a cooperative project between the U.S. Army Corps of Engineers and the Bureau of Reclamation.
 The spillway is critical to both flood protection and the newly revised Folsom Dam Water Control Manual that for the first time calls for forecast-informed decision-making to shape operations.

 Pickup for the tour on Feb.
-21 will be at the parking lot on the McGeorge School of Law campus.
+21 was at the parking lot on the McGeorge School of Law campus.

 Feb.
 20 Workshop Only: $249 and includes lunch, coffee breaks, materials and reception following the workshop.